VFS-VRAR/BrickBreaker/README.md

 * **E**: use an Item
 * **P**: pause game

+## Process
-## Process "Add images and descriptions of how the project evolved over time"
+Add images and descriptions of how the project evolved over time

 ## Journey
+Talk about your jorney during development.
+The problems/adversities that happened, and how did you manage to solve/adapt to it

 ## Case Study Video
 > Example Video